 - Our NPC is NOT an application for financial aid, it is not guaranteed, nor is it in any way connected to your chances of admission.

-- Our NPC will only give you an idea of what your net price and aid eligibility may be.
-To officially apply for Bucknell University need-based financial aid, Bucknell's Office of Financial Aid requires you to complete the CSS PROFILE at student.collegeboard.org/profile.
+- Our NPC can only give you a general idea of what your net price and aid eligibility may be.
+However, please understand we have no way of verifying the data you enter, so the results could be affected.
+In order for you to officially apply for Bucknell University need-based financial aid, Bucknell's Office of Financial Aid requires you to complete the CSS PROFILE at student.collegeboard.org/profile.
 If you are admitted, we will perform a thorough analysis of the information you reported on the CSS PROFILE, and we will notify you of any aid eligibility you may have.
 Until such time, you will not have an official financial aid package.
 To see Bucknell's checklist of required financial aid documents, please visit www.bucknell.edu/ApplyingForAid.

 - In order to officially apply and receive any federal aid for which you may be eligible, you will also need to complete the Free Application for Federal Student Aid (FAFSA).